 As part of an audit in accordance with SAs we exercise professionaljudgment and maintain professional skepticism throughout the audit.
 We also:

-Obtain an understanding of internal control relevant to theaudit in order to design audit procedures that are appropriate in the circumstances.
-Undersection 143(3)(i) of the Act we are also responsible for expressing our opinion onwhether the company has adequate internal financial controls system in place and theoperating effectiveness of such controls.
+Obtain an understanding of internal financial control relevant to theaudit in order to design audit procedures that are appropriate in the circumstances.
+Undersection 143(3)(i) of the Act we are also responsible for expressing our opinion on whetherthe Company has adequate internal financial controls with reference to standalone Ind ASfinancial statements in place and the operating effectiveness of such controls.

 Evaluate the appropriateness of accounting policies used and thereasonableness of accounting estimates and related disclosures made by management.

 Conclude on the appropriateness of management's use of the goingconcern basis of accounting and based on the audit evidence obtained whether a materialuncertainty exists related to events or conditions that may cast significant doubt on theCompany's ability to continue as a going concern.
 If we conclude that a materialuncertainty exists we are required to draw attention in our auditor's report to therelated disclosures in the standalone Ind AS Financial Statements or if such disclosuresare inadequate to modify our opinion.
 Our conclusions are based on the audit evidenceobtained up to the date of our auditor's report.
 However future events or conditionsmay cause the Company to cease to continue as a going concern.

 Evaluate the overall presentation structure and content of thestandalone Ind AS Financial Statements including the disclosures and whether thestandalone Ind AS Financial Statements represent the underlying transactions and events ina manner that achieves fair presentation.

 We communicate with those charged with governance regarding amongother matters the planned scope and timing of the audit and significant audit findingsincluding any significant deficiencies in internal control that we identify during ouraudit.